documark/documark/README.md

 A library that:

-1. Compiles scripted document files (Jade, Markdown, and assets) into a PDF;
+1. Compiles scripted document files (Jade, Markdown, and assets) into a PDF.
-2. Is used as a command line interface ([`npm install -g documark-cli`][documark-cli]);
+2. Is used as a command line interface ([`npm install -g documark-cli`][documark-cli]).
 3. Can watch for files changes to recompile the document (`documark compile --watch`).

 ## Why?

 My personally hatret towards WYSIWYG word processors sparked me to write this tool.
 LaTeX felt like a waste of time, so instead I figured: why not use Markdown?
 I like Documark because it:

-1. Separates content and styling;
+1. Separates content and styling.
-2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing/styling the document;
+2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing/styling the document.
-3. Enforces a consistent document style (no dragging around table columns and floating images);
+3. Enforces a consistent document style (no dragging around table columns and floating images).
-4. Allows version control with Git or SVN;
+4. Allows version control with Git or SVN.
-5. Simplifies collaboration (by splitting up the document in separate files);
+5. Simplifies collaboration (by splitting up the document in separate files).
-6. Allows you to use your favorite text editor - like Vim ❤ ;
+6. Allows you to use your favorite text editor - like Vim ❤ .
-7. Makes automating things (through plugins) real easy!
+7. Makes automating things (through plugins) real easy.

 ## Example